Itsyehia/Library-System---Banque-Misr/README.md

 ```

 **Explanation:**
-This stage logs into AWS and configures access to the EKS cluster.
-It then applies the Kubernetes configuration files to deploy the application on the cluster and verifies the services are running.
+This stage logs into AWS and configures access to the EKS cluster.ensure that your local kubectl tool is correctly configured to communicate with the EKS cluster, enabling you to perform operations and manage Kubernetes resources on AWS. .It then applies the Kubernetes configuration files to deploy the application on the cluster and verifies the services are running.

 ---